 How long is the coach training program?

-Both courses offer a total of 140 classroom training hours.
+The course is 9 months and offers a total of 140 classroom training hours.

 What kind of certification do CFT coaches receive?

 When you graduate, you become a Certified Professional Coach (CPC) from an International Coach Federation (ICF) Accredited Coach Training Program (ACTP).
 The ICF is recognized worldwide as a governing body of the coaching profession.
 It sets the standards, core competencies, and ethics for both coaches and training schools.

 Are classes in person or over the phone?

 In-Person courses feature 12 day-long classroom sessions and 34 weekly teleclasses.

 How are classes structured?

 Whether in person or on the phone, all coach training classes are highly experiential.
 They include teaching points, skill building, demonstrations, practice, small group work, feedback, and discussion about what you're learning.